slinkp/practical-deep-learning-fastai/README.md

 brew install git-lfs
 ```

-Then we can enable it:
+Then we can enable it and tell it what file extensions to track:

 ```
 git lfs install
 git lfs track '*.pkl'
-git lfs track '*.jpg'
-git lfs track '*.png'
+git lfs track '*.pth'
-git lfs track '*.jpeg'
+git lfs track '*.jpg' '*.jpeg' git lfs track '*.png' git lfs track '*.gz' '*.tgz' git lfs track '*.zip'
 ```

 Need to do that BEFORE adding big files, or else you get: